Home > African Destinations > Egypt > How to Take a Day Trip to Luxor from Cairo

 Visiting Queen Hatshepsut's Temple During a Day Tour of Luxor from Cairo

 The third stop on my day trip to Luxor from Cairo was Queen Hatshepsut’s Temple.
-As we approached the entrance to the temple, Nermeen explained that very little of Queen Hatshepsut’s Temple was original.
-After Queen Hatshepsut’s death, parts of the temple were destroyed by her stepson, Thutmose III, who was jealous.
+As we approached the entrance, Nermeen explained that very little of the temple was original.
+After Queen Hatshepsut’s death, parts of the temple were destroyed by her stepson, Thutmose III.
 Over the years, the temple was buried by rocks from earthquakes and wasn’t uncovered until the 1890s.

 Approaching Queen Hatshepsut's Temple